 CSPF is providing this grant opportunity to:

-- Support and promote innovative and collaborative models of park management, leadership and operations that have the potential to improve and sustain our parks over the long term; and
+- Support and promote innovative and collaborative models of park management, leadership and operations to improve and sustain parks.

-- Support organizations that stepped up to keep parks open by entering into an operating and/or donor agreement with DPR and help position them for success.
+- Support organizations that kept parks open by entering into an operating and/or donor agreement with the California Department of Parks and Recreation (DPR).